ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 combined.hex -intel
 ```

-Et voila, the above produces a ``combined.hex`` that is ready to be flashed onto the target following a mass-erase; you've got your DFU boot loader all set up.
+Et voila, the above produces a ``combined.hex`` that is ready to be flashed onto the target following a mass-erase, and you've got your DFU boot loader all set up.

 ##Receiving Control from an Application when FOTA Is Triggered

 The boot loader receives control in one of two possible cases: either from the SoftDevice during system startup (as we saw above), or from an application for which FOTA has been triggered.
 In the second case, the boot loader should always enter DFU mode and wait for a new firmware.
 It is important for the boot loader to be able to distinguish between the two possibilities.
-This is done through one of the registers in the power-domain - the GPREGRET - which is the general purpose retention register.
+This is done through one of the registers in the power domain: the GPREGRET (general purpose retention register).

-When DFU is triggered by writing into the control characteristic of the DFU service, a DFU- enabled application executes the following code, which sets GPREGRET that can then be read back by the boot loader:
+When DFU is triggered by writing into the control characteristic of the DFU service, a DFU-enabled application executes the following code, which sets GPREGRET (that can then be read back by the boot loader):

 ```cmake
 sd_power_gpregret_set(BOOTLOADER_DFU_START);